 Abstract

-The greening of the Sahara, associated with the African Humid Period (AHP) between ca. 14500 and 5000 years ago, is arguably the largest climate-induced environmental change in the Holocene which is usually explained by the strengthening and northward expansion of the African monsoon in response to orbital forcing.
+The greening of the Sahara, associated with the African Humid Period (AHP) between ca. 14500 and 5000 years ago, is arguably the largest climate-induced environmental change in the Holocene; it is usually explained by the strengthening and northward expansion of the African monsoon in response to orbital forcing.
 However, the strengthened monsoon in early to mid-Holocene climate model simulations cannot sustain vegetation in the Sahara or account for the increased humidity in the Mediterranean realm.

-Here we present a 18500 year long palaeoclimate record from Lake Tislit in Morocco (32°N) that provides the first quantitative reconstruction of rainfall seasonality in northern Africa.
-The Tislit record shows that the AHP increased humidity extended up to the Northern Sahara and the Mediterranean region due to increased winter rainfall rather than summer monsoon rainfall.
+In this article, we present a 18,500 year long paleoclimate record from Lake Tislit in Morocco (32°N) that provides the first quantitative reconstruction of rainfall seasonality in northern Africa.
+The Tislit record shows that increased humidity in the AHP extended up to the northern Sahara and Mediterranean regions due to increased winter rainfall, rather than summer monsoon rainfall.

-Using a mechanistic vegetation model we tested a hypothetical scenario at 9ka of a progressive South-North gradient from summer to winter rainfall rather than a precipitation increase over the monsoon season only.
-This scenario is based on an increased winter rainfall in northern Sahara that is related to reduced winter insolation and a southern shift of the winter storm track at 9ka.
-The model simulations yielded a more realistic representation of the Green Sahara.
-This new conceptual framework should be considered in Earth System paleoclimate simulations used to explore the mechanisms of African climatic and environmental sensitivity.
+Using a mechanistic vegetation model, we tested a hypothetical scenario at 9ka of a progressive south-north gradient from summer to winter rainfall, rather than a precipitation increase over the monsoon season only.
+This scenario is based on increased winter rainfall in the northern Sahara that is related to reduced winter insolation and a southern shift of the winter storm track at 9ka.
+These model simulations yielded a more realistic representation of the Green Sahara.
+This new conceptual framework should be taken into account in Earth System paleoclimate simulations used to explore the mechanisms of African climatic and environmental sensitivity.

-Keywords: African Humid period, Green Sahara, Holocene, Palaeoclimate reconstructions, vegetation model simulations
+Keywords: African Humid Period, Green Sahara, Holocene, Paleoclimate reconstructions, vegetation model simulations

 Significance Statement

 Explaining the greening of the Sahara during the Holocene has been a challenge for decades.
-A strengthening of the African monsoon due to increased summer insolation is usually invoked to explain why the Sahara was vegetated 14,000 to 5000 years ago.
-Here we provide a unique climate record of quantified rainfall seasonality in Morocco over the past 18500 years and numeric simulations to show that moisture contributions from the Mediterranean Sea and the North Atlantic Ocean during winter were as important as the expanded summer monsoon for the greening of the Sahara during the African Humid Period.
-The findings of this study will help comprehending and better simulating climate variability over northern Africa.
+A strengthening of the African monsoon caused by increased summer insolation is usually cited to explain why the Sahara was vegetated from 14,000 to 5,000 years ago.
+Here we provide a unique climate record of quantified rainfall seasonality in Morocco over the past 18,500 years and numeric simulations which show that moisture contributions from the Mediterranean Sea and the North Atlantic Ocean in winter were as important as the expanded summer monsoon for the greening of the Sahara during the African Humid Period.
+The findings of this study will help to better understand and simulate climate variability over northern Africa.

 Introduction

 Moisture availability in northern Africa, from the Sahel to the Mediterranean coast, is a critical issue for both ecosystems and human societies and represents one of the largest uncertainties in future climate simulations1,2.
-During the early to mid-Holocene, northern Africa was wetter than today3-13 which allowed semi-arid, sub-tropical and tropical plant species to spread outside their modern ranges14 and human populations to inhabit a greener Sahara5,15.
-The humid time span over the African Sahel and Sahara, known as the African humid period (AHP), occurred in northern Africa after the Last Glacial4,10,11,14,16,17 and lasted from ca. 14.5ka (thousand years ago) to ca. 5ka with an optimum between 11 and 6ka11,17.
+During the early to mid-Holocene, northern Africa was wetter than today3-13, which allowed semi-arid, sub-tropical and tropical plant species to spread outside their modern ranges14 and human populations to inhabit a greener Sahara5,15.
+The humid time span in the African Sahel and Sahara, known as the African Humid Period (AHP), occurred in northern Africa after the last glacial period4,10,11,14,16,17 and lasted from ca. 14.5ka (thousand years ago) to ca. 5ka, with an optimum between 11 and 6ka11,17.